inSileco/inSileco.github.io/README.md

 # Contributing

 - Any additional header contain does `header.html`
-- To set the visual style, modify the `css/perso.css` file.
+- To tune the current visual style, modify the `css/perso.css` file.
 - Add *jQueries* in `footer.html`

 # To do

-- [ ] add a description of contributors / contributions
+- [ ] add a more exhaustive description of contributors / contributions
-- [ ] add a wordcloud
+- [ ] fix the current wordcloud

 :blowfish: